amd/aocl-data-analytics/doc/options/all_table.rst

 .. _opts_principalcomponentanalysis:

-Principal component analysis
+principal component analysis
 ==============================================

 The following options are supported.

-.. csv-table:: :strong:`Table of options for Principal component analysis.`
+.. csv-table:: :strong:`Table of options for principal component analysis.`
    :escape: ~
    :header: "Option name", "Type", "Default", "Description", "Constraints"

    "degrees of freedom", "string", ":math:`s=` `unbiased`", "Whether to use biased or unbiased estimators for standard deviations and variances.", ":math:`s=` `biased`, or `unbiased`."
    "pca method", "string", ":math:`s=` `covariance`", "Compute PCA based on the covariance or correlation matrix.", ":math:`s=` `correlation`, `covariance`, or `svd`."
    "store u", "integer", ":math:`i=0`", "Whether or not to store the matrix U from the SVD.", ":math:`0 \le i \le 1`"